Isorun Docs

 Verify the chain

-The hmac field is HMAC-SHA256(team_secret, prev_hmac || seq || event || canonicalize(data)).
-Tampering with any entry breaks the chain at that point and every later entry.
-You can verify the chain client-side without round-tripping to the runner — pull the team secret from your dashboard / vault once and run the verifier locally.
+Each entry is chained to the previous one with a keyed hash, so tampering with any entry breaks the chain at that point and every later entry.
+You can verify the chain locally without round-tripping to the runner: pull your team secret from the dashboard once and run the verifier against the log.

 What's logged